 Wellness at work is (or should be) front of mind for leaders of all types of businesses.
 I first wrote about the topic in May 2017, when Charlton Morris introduced our new wellness programme designed to help our employees stay fit and healthy.
 We took it one step further last year when we gave everyone in the business a day off for 'Life Admin'.
 I am now excited to announce that we have partnered with Workplace Mental Health Specialist, Jaimie Shires to take another big step forward.

-That's because mental health is a major issue that's gone unnoticed for a long time in businesses, in the UK and elsewhere.
+Mental health is a major issue that's gone unnoticed for a long time in businesses, in the UK and elsewhere.
 Jaimie mentioned the Mental Health at Work Report 2017, in which it was reported that 60% of workers have experienced mental health problems at work, with over 30% of staff being formally diagnosed.

 Interestingly, these costs aren't all due to lost time through absence.
 Whilst absenteeism is a problem, costing around £8 billion a year in the UK alone, a far bigger issue is presenteeism, where people are still coming to work, but suffering in silence.
 That is estimated to cost businesses between £17 billion - £26 billion a year.

 For SMEs, 'growth mode' can often come at the expense of employees looking after their own well-being.
-Over the course of our journey in the last 6 years, this is certainly something we can attest to.
+Over the course of our journey in the last six years, this is certainly something we can attest to.

 Whilst a lot of companies are having conversations about mental health in the workplace or even bringing in external help, one or two sessions on mindfulness might not be enough to identify or address problems.